oobabooga/flash-attention/README.md

 Requirements: H100 / H800 GPU, CUDA >= 12.3.

-We highly recommend CUDA 12.8 for best performance.
+For now, we highly recommend CUDA 12.3 for best performance.

 To install:
 ```sh